 With Scrum, a framework is created for people and organizations to develop a working process that is specific and appropriate to their time and context.
 Scrum sets reminders to regularly go through the process of inspection and adaptation.
 Scrum implements such empirical process control, aka empiricism, because it is the best fitted approach to address unpredictable, complex challenges.
 Within the boundaries of Scrum, people self-organize by forming organized groups around problems or challenges without external work plans or instructions being imposed on them.
 Empiricism and self-organization form Scrum’s DNA.
 All rules and principles of Scrum are rooted in it.

-There is however more than the rules and the principles.
+There is however more to Scrum than rules and principles.
 Scrum is more about behavior than it is about process.
 The framework of Scrum is based upon five core values: commitment, focus, openness, respect and courage.
 Although these values were not invented as a part of Scrum, and are not exclusive to Scrum, they do give direction to the work, behavior and actions in Scrum (when understood appropriately against the background of people, complexity and empiricism).
 In a Scrum context, our decisions, the steps we take, the way we play the game, the practices we include and the activities we undertake within Scrum should all re-enforce these values, not diminish or undermine them.
 Because, ultimately, more than on the rules of Scrum, the benefits realized through Scrum depend on the interactions and collaboration of the people employing Scrum.